ranibasna/Reproducible-research-with-R-/docs/Git.md

 ## Branching with Git

 * branching is an operation that let you work on some features of the project in an isolated manner of the master branch.
 This effectly means that your work in the new branch will not affect the main project files.
-You can as ell use branchs to fix a problem that appear in the project.
+You can as well use branchs to fix a problem that appear in the project.
 This allow you to work in peace knowing that your stable version is in safe.
-When you feel that the new feature (you are developing using a new branch) is a good stable state you can merge it with the master branch and it will be part of the project.
+When you feel that the new feature (you are developing using a new branch) is in a good stable state you can merge it with the master branch and it will be part of the project.

 ![](01.svg)